What is arteriosclerosis?

 Arteriosclerosis is a type of vascular disease where the blood vessels carrying oxygen away from the heart (arteries) become damaged from factors such as high cholesterol, high blood pressure, diabetes and certain genetic influences.
 The arteries thicken and become stiff which can sometimes restrict blood flow to other organs and tissue.
 Arteriosclerosis can manifest itself in four different ways:

-Arteriosclerosis-related disease that involve the buildup of plaque in the coronary, peripheral or carotid arteries is also known as atherosclerosis.
+Arteriosclerosis-related disease that involves the buildup of plaque in the coronary, peripheral, or carotid arteries is also known as atherosclerosis.

 Your doctor can screen for preliminary signs of arteriosclerosis during a physical exam.
 You may be asked about your medical history and your physician may listen to your arteries with a stethoscope.
 They will listen for an abnormal whooshing sound called a bruit which may indicate poor blood flow due to the buildup of plaque.